 PSC Grants: Responsible for coordinating, monitoring, and tracking all grant funds that support the Public Safety Communication programs and initiatives.
 Role includes searching for and applying for federal, corporate, and other grants and coordinating efforts with the CalOES Grant’s Management Branch.

-The Cost Recovery and Materials Division includes the Client Billing and Cost Recovery Unit which processes billing, generates invoices and oversees the cost recovery of services rendered for statewide telecommunication projects, annual maintenance, California Multiple Agency Radio Services, and consulting services.
-This division also manages the Client Agency Materials Unit which operates three warehouses that provide storage of telecommunications equipment, a central store which maintains an inventory of frequently needed parts, and conducts shipping and transportation services for statewide communication projects.
+Cost Recovery and Materials includes the Client Billing and Cost Recovery Unit which processes billing, generates invoices and oversees the cost recovery of services rendered for statewide telecommunication projects, annual maintenance, California Multiple Agency Radio Services, and consulting services.
+Also included is the Client Agency Materials Unit which operates three warehouses that provide storage of telecommunications equipment, a central store which maintains an inventory of frequently needed parts, and conducts shipping and transportation services for statewide communication projects.

 The FCC Licensing and Technical Specifications Division is responsible for managing FCC licenses for State agencies and for interoperability frequencies for all public safety agencies in the state, maintains records of frequency use agreements between State and local Public Safety organizations, and assists in the development of engineering technical specifications for the procurement of radio communications equipment.